yullm/ProvenceECS/README.md

 ## Overview:

-**ProvenceECS** is a C# **entity component system** framework.
+**Provence ECS** is a C# **entity component system** framework.
 Provence was created in, and initially designed for, the Unity game engine.
 Many steps have been taken to decouple Provence from Unity in-order to create a simple base ECS architecture for all needs.

 ## The Basics: